 So I took the plunge.

 The rabbit hole deepened.

 Or maybe I like it quite a bit.

 Actually, I like the language a lot.
 I mean, who couldn’t like anything inspired by Monty Python (granted, after version 2)?
 So I experimented with it and did a Udemy course (almost complete, #COVID-19 has derailed everything).
 I now know everything that there is to know.
 No, not really.
 I am scratching the surface.
 I like what I see, and I love the style of the language.

-Look, it‘s early days so far and my history with new languages of late is patchy (I never seem to get going beyond a quick start; my foray in to Haskell and R come to mind).
-I think this might be the one though!
+Look, it's early days so far and my history with new languages of late is patchy (I never seem to get going beyond a quick start; my foray in to Haskell and R comes to mind).
+I think this might be the one, though!
 I’ve even written a Toxic Bunny BAG file parser, and it’s not an awful implementation.
-Let it be known it’s already a far better implementation than 1994-C-me.
+Let it be known that it’s already a far better implementation than 1994-C-me.
 I’ve improved just mildly since then.

 I’m still in the air about some class “magic” that happens.
 I’m used to first class constructors and properties and overriding.
 Having

 def __str__(self): be a thing is a little weird right now.
 I don’t think it’s awful, but it is still a little weird.
 I don’t like “magic” in programming languages, but I’m sure I may get the hang of it; the “magic” will turn in to “it’s just how it works”.